 In September 2021, the Company entered into an agreement with an unrelated party to pledge eligible accounts receivable for a cash advance at a percentage of the outstanding amount, with the remaining balance due upon collection from the customer.
 The agreement has an initial term of one year which will automatically renew for successive one year terms unless the Company provides a notice of termination at least 60 days prior to the termination date.
 The receivables are pledged with full recourse, which means the Company bears the risk of nonpayment and, therefore, does not meet the definition of a factoring arrangement under ASC 310-10-05-6.
-The amounts advanced to the Company are classified as a secured loan on the Company's statement of operations.
+The amounts advanced to the Company are classified as a secured loan on the Company's balance sheet and any fees computed on the outstanding amounts are treated as interest expense on the Company's statement of operations.
 The Company had pledged approximately \$146,000 of customer accounts which is recorded as receivables with recourse, and has secured borrowings of approximately \$171,069 as of December 31, 2021.
 Total interest expense recorded in association with the secured loan was \$22,256 for the year ended December 31, 2021.